Ray Tensing retrial: Mistrial declared for 2nd time after jury deadlocks

 University of Cincinnati settles with family

-Tensing was fired from his job and arrested after the shooting.
-He was released from custody after posting 10% of his $1 million bond.
+After his arrest, Tensing was released from custody after posting 10% of his $1 million bond.

 The University of Cincinnati agreed in January 2016 to pay $4.85 million to the family of DuBose.
 The school also agreed to set up a memorial to DuBose on campus, invite the family to take part in meetings on police reform, issue a formal apology and provide free undergraduate education to DuBose's 12 children.